What is arthritis?

 What causes arthritis?

-Cartilage covers the bone surface to stop the two bones from rubbing directly against each other.
+In order to better understand what is going on when a person suffers from some form of arthritis, let us look at how a joint works.Cartilage covers the bone surface to stop the two bones from rubbing directly against each other.
 The covering of cartilage allows the joint to work smoothly and painlessly.

 A capsule surrounds the joint.
 The space within the joint - the joint cavity - has synovial fluid.
 Synovial fluid nourishes the joint and the cartilage.
 The synovial fluid is produced by the synovium (synovial membrane) which lines the joint cavity.